-The student will be familiar with different types of loaders, their basic structural components, basic function, potential hazards while operating loaders and how to control those hazards.
+The student should be familiar with different types of loaders, their basic structural components, basic function, potential hazards while operating loaders and how to control those hazards.

-- 1. The student will be aware of common types of loaders. - 2.
-The student will be familiar with the basic structural components of loaders and how they function. - 3.
-The student will be aware of potential hazards while operating loaders and how to control those hazards.
+- 1. The student should be aware of common types of loaders. - 2.
+The student should be familiar with the basic structural components of loaders and how they function. - 3.
+The student should be aware of potential hazards while operating a loader and how to control those hazards.

-- Powered mobile equipment means a wheeled or tracked vehicle which is engine or motor powered, together with attached or towed equipment, but not a vehicle operated on fixed rails or tracks. - Loaders are considered to be Powered Mobile Equipment. - The purpose of this section is to introduce some of the more common types of loaders and have the operator understand the basics of the equipment including the equipment's drive, steering modes and turning dynamics, its strike points, its stability shape and centres of gravity, and attachments. - Manufacturers design the equipment to withstand the forces involved with having to perform their duty.
+- Powered mobile equipment means a wheeled or tracked vehicle which is engine or motor powered, together with attached or towed equipment, but not a vehicle operated on fixed rails or tracks. - Loaders are a type of powered mobile equipment. - The purpose of this section is to introduce some of the more common types of loaders and have the operator understand the basics of the equipment including the equipment's drive, steering modes and turning dynamics, its strike points, its stability shape and centres of gravity, and attachments. - Loaders are intended to lift and carry a load, push a load, pull a load, and to dig or excavate. - Manufacturers design the equipment to withstand the forces involved with having to perform their duty. - The operator needs to understand the limitations for which the machine will operate under.

-Loaders driven with internal combustion engines, electric motors, or possibly even steam driven or nuclear powered.
+As the term Powered Mobile Equipment implies it includes equipment that is driven with internal combustion engines, electric motors, or possibly even steam driven or nuclear powered.